quiltdata/quilt/docs/advanced-features/visualization.md

 ### Limitations

-Since we support JSON only, functionality is limited by JSON types only (numbers, strings, objects, arrays etc.).
+Since we support JSON only, functionality is limited by JSON types only (numbers, strings, objects, arrays, etc.).
 You can't use functions like [`symbolSize`](https://echarts.apache.org/en/option.html#series-scatter.symbolSize)